No to Dunedin managed isolation centre

 Webb also said exemptions for early leave from managed isolation on compassionate grounds was no longer suspended, and seven people had been granted early leave in the last week.

-Seven people have been granted leave in the past week, Cabinet Minister Megan Woods says.
+Seven people have been granted leave in the past week, Woods says.

 Early leave would not be granted except in "exceptional" circumstances, Webb said.